d365collaborative/d365fo.tools/docs/Get-D365LcsAssetFile.md

 ```

 ### -AssetName
-Name of the file that you are looking for
+Name of the asset that you are looking for

 Accepts wildcards for searching.
 E.g.
 -AssetName "*ISV*"

-Default value is "*" which will search for all files
+Default value is "*" which will search for all assets

 ```yaml
 Type: String